mike632t/x11-calc/x11-calc-todo.md

 - [ ] Add logic for a  separate 'PIK chip' and move printer code

-- [ ] A graphical representation of the switch states
+- [ ] A graphical representation of the switch statesI just tried testing this using an initial value of 14 and was surprised to find that it find a solution..
+(Particularly as the program will factorise 7, 21, and 28 correctly).

+Is there an error in my transcription or does the original version really not work for an initial value of 14...?

 - [ ] Better segregation of common code (switch, label and keyboard)